k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/12_fabric_studio_activation.md

 #### Manual Activation - Method A
 Files Transfers is allowed.
-* select 'Activate a license or renewal' option under Actions/'I want to'.
+* Select the 'Activate a license or renewal.' option under Actions/'I want to...'.
-* Select 'Another computer's internet connection' under Actions/Using.
+* Select 'Another computer's Internet connection' under Actions/'Using...'.
-* Enter your provided license details (License ID and Password)
+* Enter your provided license details (License ID and Password).
-* Click Next.
+* Click 'Next'.
 * Select a location for the request file (HTML file) and click next to save it.
 (Keep the activation windows open until the process is finished.)
 * Transfer the file to a computer with internet access and open it with your browser.
 * Download the Response file (XML file) and transfer it back to the server.